3 Ways to Handle the Wait Without Losing Your Faith

-This post was written by author, speaker, and teacher Wendy Pope, who has written multiple Christian books for women, including Wait and See: Finding Peace in God’s Pauses and Plans, Yes, No, and Maybe: Living with the God of Immeasurably More, Hidden Potential: Revealing What God Can Do Through You, and Jesus Everlasting.
-When I read her book Wait and See: Finding Peace in God’s Pauses and Plans, I really related to the stories she shared about seasons of waiting (especially her season of waiting to become an author).
-Soak in her uplifting words and be encouraged by her transparency.
+This post was written by author, speaker, and teacher Wendy Pope, who has written multiple books for women.
+When I read her book Wait and See: Finding Peace in God’s Pauses and Plans, I related to the stories she shared about seasons of waiting (especially her season of waiting to become an author).
+In this post, she provides three practical ways to wait with trust and hope in the Lord.

 We prayed for healing.
 We anointed with oil.
 We believed.
 We waited and waited…and waited some more.